 About the Program

 The Title VII Native American Education Program originated in the early 1970s.
 It is federally funded and designed to help Native American students increase their academic success in school.
+The Every Student Succeeds Act amends the Native American Education programs as Title VI, Part A of the Elementary and Secondary Education Act.

 Parents must register students through certification of their tribal enrollment in order to participate in the program.
 Click here to download the registration form.
 If you need any help with this form please contact the Native American Education Program office at 435-4288, we are always willing to help.